 Secretary of State Requirements

-Whether filing online or by mail, you will need to submit the documentation listed below with with your registration form:
+Whether filing online or by mail, you will need to submit the documentation listed below with your registration form:

 - A Ride List that clearly states the name, serial number, capacity, speed, and description of motion or travel where applicable.